 There are multiple studies to support the theory that when we are ungrounded, we can suffer from health problems, but by grounding ourselves we can see a reduction in pain, inflammation and illness, and restore our health.

 This article explains grounding in more detail.

 I had never heard of grounding before but it makes a huge amount of sense to me.
 Ever since I learned about it, I have tried to spend some time barefooted in my garden every day.
 I don’t always manage this though, especially during the colder months.
 Writing this blog post has reminded me of the importance of grounding and I intend to spend even more time barefoot outdoors if possible!
-I might even do a grounding ‘monthly challenge’ so that I can better monitor any changes in my health and wellbeing.

 If it works, as studies suggest it does, grounding is a fantastic activity to add to your self-care toolbox.
 I would love to know if any of you have heard of grounding before and seen any improvements to your health by using it.
 Let me know in the comments.